zzhangjii/learning-library/lab-guides/LabGuide200.md

 - In a browser, test the application by using the Public IP Address of the VM instance.

-  **NOTE:** If you have a JSON format add-on in your browser the data will be easier to read... however, if you don't it will still show up as a text stream. (**Include the trialing slash!**)
+  **NOTE:** If you have a JSON format add-on in your browser the data will be easier to read... however, if you don't it will still show up as a text stream. (**Include the trailing slash!**)

   ```
   http://<YOUR-PUBLIC-IP>:8080/AlphaProductsRestService/webresources/restCall/